-The idea of “fall” implies that there was a point of stability in the past.
+The idea of “fall” implies a point of instability.
 The word “fall” is a term of apostasy.
 The book of Acts uses “fall” as a nautical term for a ship out of control or drifting off course (Acts 27:17,26,29,32).
 The Word of God cannot “fall away” from the purpose God gave it (Romans 9:6).
 Some fall from grace (Galatians 5:4).

 “You have become estranged from Christ, you who attempt to be justified by law; you have fallen from grace” (Galatians 5:4).